Do You Really Save Money By Buying Insurance Later Rather Than Now?

 You can download a copy of it for free on my website:

-If you do not know how to get started or if you do not have the time to do your market research, you can consider engaging an Independent Financial Advisor who can help you make sense of the market and shortcut your insurance planning process.
+If you do not know how to get started with your financial planning or if you do not have the time to manage your finances or do the necessary market research, you can consider engaging an Independent Financial Advisor who can help you make sense of the market, accelerate your progress and achieve financial freedom by 5 to 10 years earlier!

 To find out more information about how you can benefit from my financial and insurance planning services, you can check out what I do on my website here: